wiseman-timelord/Rpg-Gradio-Gguf/README.md

 - BASH - Bash Launcher-Installer for convinience.

 ### Preview
-- The Instealler-Launcher is done pretty much...
+- The Installer-Launcher is done mostly, improvements possible...
 ```
 ================================================================================
     Chat-Ubuntu-Gguf